-Family-fun in New Orleans
+Family Fun in New Orleans

 With an annual calendar full of festivals, an outstanding system of parks and recreational spaces, and a variety of exceptional schools, Greater New Orleans is a wonderful place to raise a family.

-A large network of clubs, newsletters, and resource centers exist to help parents navigate the school system and ensure a happy, healthy family.
+Additionally, a large network of clubs, newsletters, and resource centers exist to help parents navigate the school system and ensure a happy, healthy family.

 Parades, Parks & Parenting

-Our park system also ranges from small neighborhood parks to urban parks like 1300-acre City Park with plenty to see and do, including paddleboat rentals at Big Lake, the Carousel Gardens Amusement Park, a Mother Goose-themed playground called Storyland, and the brand new Louisiana Children’s Museum.
+Our park system also ranges from small neighborhood parks to urban parks like 1,300-acre City Park with plenty to see and do, including paddleboat rentals at Big Lake, the Carousel Gardens Amusement Park, a Mother Goose-themed playground called Storyland, and the brand new Louisiana Children’s Museum.

 Audubon Nature Institute features 10 parks and museums across the New Orleans area, including a world-class zoo and aquarium, as well as an insect and butterfly museum and nature center.